hslua/hslua/docs/hslua-core.md

 ### The Lua stack

-Lua’s API is stack-centered: most operations involve pushing values to the stack or receiving items from the stack.
+Lua's API is stack-centered: most operations involve pushing values to the stack or receiving items from the stack.
 E.g., calling a function is performed by pushing the function onto the stack, followed by the function arguments in the order they should